joswha/noteour/README.md

 - Progress: Shows the current progress of note collection.
 - Collect Notes: Button to start the note collection process.
 - Open Audit Notes: Button to open the collected notes in a webview.
+- Clear Notes: Button to delete all collected audit notes.

 ### Checkboxes